 - Heart attack – blood pressure increases while sending each muscle group into shock mode, numbness, and shutdown, preventing blood from reaching the heart

-- Social problems – lengthy drug abuse may cause isolation, job loss, failing relationships, and monetary setbacks
+- Social problems – lengthy misuse may cause isolation, job loss, failing relationships, and monetary setbacks

 - Cessation of or shallow breathing